 | Gaming Laptops | 130W | 180W+ | Alienware, G Series |

 Important: Thunderbolt 4 docks must provide at least 15W to peripherals, while Thunderbolt 3 has no such requirement.
+For details on power delivery limits and Extended Power Range (EPR), see our Thunderbolt 5 power delivery analysis.

 Compatibility with Dell Laptops